tanmay2798/OSM_Navi-master-tanmay/README.md

 Allows addition of personal landmarks and instructions

-Read about the initiative at this Medium Blog
+Read about the initiative [here](https://medium.com/@tanmaygoyal98/osm-navi-424fc63df8eb)